Fujinon 10-24mm f4 @10mm – ISO 200, f8, 1/5+-2

-When shooting Bodie, a ghost town high in the Sierras of California, I had my ten-month-old baby with me and I needed to be able to get some shots quick without thinking about it.
+When shooting Bodie, a ghost town high in the Sierras of California, I had my ten-month-old baby with me, and I needed to get some shots quickly without thinking about it.
 It was also 94 degrees outside and somehow raining on and off.
-I felt that bracketing shots was a good approach to getting an interesting takes on this crazy California ghost town.
-I was so confident in the X-Pro 2 to be able to do this that I even left my A7rII in my car, hidden of course.
+I felt that bracketing shots was a good approach to getting an interesting take on this crazy California ghost town.
+I was so confident in the X-Pro 2 to do this that I even left my A7rII in my car, hidden, of course.

 Shooting HDR on the X-Pro 2 has never been easier.
-Setting up the camera is probably the quickest out of any camera I’ve ever used.
-All you need to do is select the button above the menu button to alternate between your drive modes (at least that’s how I have it setup).
-Then with the Q menu you can set the countdown timer if needed and you’re ready to go.
-It literally takes me two seconds to punch in and out of the HDR bracketing settings on the X-Pro 2.
+Setting up the camera is probably the quickest of any camera I’ve ever used.
+All you need to do is select the button above the menu to alternate between your drive modes (at least, that’s how I set it).
+Then, with the Q menu, you can set the countdown timer if needed, and you’re ready to go.
+It takes me two seconds to punch in and out of the HDR bracketing settings on the X-Pro 2.
 I love it.

-Last week I went to Bodie, so I figured this would be the perfect place to shoot some of that classic tonemapped HDR photography we’re all use to seeing when we hear those three letters . . .
-H.D.R.
+Last week, I went to Bodie, so I figured this would be the perfect place to shoot some of that classic tone-mapped HDR photography we’re all used to seeing when we hear those three letters . . .
+HDR.

 Fujinon 10-24mm f4 @10mm – ISO 200, f8, 1/450+-2